 How do acoustic landscapes inflect, engage, and inspire the religious imagination?
-This question is at the heart of my current project, tentatively entitled Acoustic Encounters in the Late Ancient Desert, which focuses on the environmental sounds of desert landscapes as imagined and experienced in the literature of late ancient monasticism from Egypt and Palestine (ca. 200-600 CE).
+This question is at the heart of my current research project, entitled A Sacred and Sonorous Desert, which focuses on the environmental sounds of desert landscapes as imagined and experienced in the literature of late ancient monasticism from Egypt and Palestine (ca. 200-600 CE).

 From the sound of howling winds and crashing thunder to the songs of sparrows and voices of ravens, the hammering of the semantron that called monks to worship, and the sounds of demons who crash like earthquakes, the desert monastic literature is a rich source for reflecting on the intersection of sound, environment, and religion.
 Using the language of soundscape ecology, I explore geophony (e.g.,sounds of wind, thunder, water), biophony (e.g., sounds of birds, mammals, reptiles, amphibians, and insects), and anthrophony (e.g., the sounds of humans chanting, singing, praying) to ask how a particular landscape–real or imagined–works dynamically to shape religious thought, literature, and practice.
 Theoretically, I’m influenced by phenomenology, affect and sensation theories, sounds studies, and ecocriticism as I attempt to rehabilitate an acoustic dimension to both environmental landscapes and the religious literatures and practices that are shaped by these landscapes (and, in turn, shape the landscapes themselves in multiple ways).